Home

 • 2 drops yarrow essential oil

 Mix essential oils with witch hazel in a glass bottle.
-Then add hydrosol.
+Then add hydrosol (rose water).

 Option: 8